wbstack/docs/tech/infra.md

 1) The internet makes requests through a cloud provided load balancer.
 2) That load balancer passes all requests through to the Ingress on Kubernetes.
-3) The Ingress terminates HTTPs and routes requests
+3) The Ingress terminates HTTPs and routes requests:
-  a) To a specific se
+    1) to Nginx (for the sites hosted by the platform)
+    1) to a general service (such as the API or UI)
-4) Based on the path of the request Nginx will route traffic to the appropriate service.
+4) Based on the path of the request, Nginx will route traffic to the appropriate service.

 ```mermaid
 graph LR;